The International Institute for Justice and the Rule of Law: History

-After the foundation of the IIJ, it became clear that its main focus is counter-terrorism.
-While the IIJ undertakes a variety of roles, the majority of its programs are closely linked to counter-terrorism.
-It aims to provide support to lawmakers, police, prosecutors, judges, and similar personnel on how to deal with challenges and terrorism within their regions and borders.
-One such example is how counter terrorism laws could be implemented and how rule of law can promote and improve societies within certain regions, by promoting justice, security and human rights.
-The IIJ at the time planned to play an influential role in supporting African and Middle Eastern countries that were in a period of transition.
+While the IIJ undertakes a variety of roles, the majority of its programs are closely linked to counterterrorism.
+It aims to support lawmakers, police, prosecutors, judges, and similar personnel in addressing violent extremism and terrorism within their regions and borders.
+One such example is providing training on how counterterrorism laws can be implemented and how rule of law can promote and improve societies within certain regions by promoting justice, security and human rights.
+At its inception, the IIJ planned to play an influential role in supporting African and Middle Eastern countries that were in a period of transition.

 After the Institution opened, it held its inaugural support and training session.
 The two-day event brought together prosecutors and investigators who discussed how to deal with terrorist cells in the Sahel and Maghreb.
-The focus was on how to stem the flow of foreign fighters joining ISIS' fight in Syria from the two African regions.
-Following the inaugural event, a number of workshops were scheduled, including the United Nations Office on Drugs and Crime (UNODC) work with building legal cooperation between Libya and other North African countries to stem the funding of terrorism.
+Their focus was determining how to stem the flow of foreign fighters joining ISIS' fight in Syria from the two African regions.
+Following the inaugural event, multiple workshops were scheduled, including the United Nations Office on Drugs and Crime (UNODC) work to establish legal cooperation between Libya and other North African countries to stem the funding of terrorism.

 In late 2014, the University of Malta and the IIJ announced that they had signed a Memorandum of Understanding (MOU) to promote their aims to advance peace and security.
-The MOU will result in a collaboration between the two parties on research and training, while expertise will also be shared.
+The MOU began a collaboration between the two parties on research and training while mutually sharing their expertise.

-By the second anniversary, over a thousand professionals, including lawmakers, police and judges had received training or support from the IIJ.
+By its second anniversary, over one thousand professionals, including lawmakers, police, and judges, had received training or support from the IIJ.
 This support continued their original strategy of addressing terrorism and minimising criminal activity.